What Colors Clothes Look Best Against a Blue Background

 For women, unless you love your arms, in general it's best to only show skin around your neck and face.
 Wearing a sleeveless top not only causes your shoulders and arms to draw attention away from your face, but

-which is highly distracting and will need to be photoshopped out.
+sometimes your bra straps can creep into the shotwhich is highly distracting and will need to be photoshopped out.

 If you do plan to take shots where you'll be showing your arms, be sure to hold them slightly off your body.
 If they're pressed up against you, it can make them look bigger than they are.